bWalshPdx/Exercises/CSharp/FizzBuzz/README.md

 Xunit can't run on .net standard.
 Moving to full framework after some small amount of research.

 Learning how to use AceJump for Ctrl + alt + ;

+## Retrospective:

+I have been burning in Bob Martin's 3 rules of TDD and the shortkeys for visual studio.